Skip to Main Content

 • Member, U.S. Sentencing Commission Practitioners Advisory Group

-• Member, Federal Judicial Nominating Commission for the Southern District of Florida
+• Past Member, Federal Judicial Nominating Commission for the Southern District of Florida

-• Member, Southern District of Florida U.S. Magistrate Merit Selection Panel
+• Past Chair, Southern District of Florida U.S. Magistrate Merit Selection Panel

 • Member, American Bar Association